 I'm an entrepreneur, systems administrator, and web developer.
 I like the Unix philosophy of software design and free/libre, open source software.

 In June 2018, I co-founded VRLFP, the world's first dating site for virtual reality.
 We're looking for investors.
 We have about 3000 users.
-I'll be giving a talk about VR dating at iDate Miami, where we've been nominated for two big industry awards.
+We were named the best new technology in the dating industry at the 2019 iDate Awards.

 I worked as a sysadmin at the McGill University Genome Centre in Montreal from May till December, 2018.
 I mostly deployed and supported workstations, but I got to work a little with their HPC cluster and do some research with Eiffel and Plan 9.

 This was a cool job, but I moved home to Waterloo to be closer to friends and family.